PSS-Tools-Development/pssapi.py/CONTRIBUTING.md

 username = __token__
 password = <YOUR PROJECT-SPECIFIC TOKEN>
 ```
-3. Go to [The pssapi.py management page](https://pypi.org/manage/project/pssapi/settings/) and create an API Token
+3. Go to [The pssapi.py management page](https://pypi.org/manage/project/pssapi/settings/) and create an API Token.
-4. Replace `<YOUR PROJECT-SPECIFIC TOKEN>` in step 2 with the token you've just generated
+4. Replace `<YOUR PROJECT-SPECIFIC TOKEN>` in step 2 with the token you've just generated.
 5. Use `make publish` to publish the package to pypi.org.
 The command will:
    - Clean the build directory
    - Build the package